Cascading Style Sheets

 Satisfies General Education requirement: No

 Introduces the use of external Cascading Stylesheets (CSS) to format web pages that comply with industry and accessibility standards, work in multiple browsers, and adapt to a variety of screen display sizes.
 Includes established CSS terminology as well as CSS3 innovations, applying graceful degradation and progressive enhancement to provide improved aesthetics and usability for the web user.
-Prerequisite CAS 206.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores; CAS 106 or 206.
 Audit available.

 Upon successful completion of this course, students will be able to: